 Don’t let a lack of space keep you from creating your dream craft room.
 Clear out a room, sort through any unwanted junk and put the rest of your treasures in self storage.

-Uncle Bob’s has a variety of storage units and temperature control settings available to protect the things in your home you don’t use on a daily basis but still want to hold on to.
-Check out our website for a look at our storage rates and deals.
+Life Storage has a variety of storage units and temperature control settings available to protect the things in your home you don’t use on a daily basis but still want to hold on to.
+Feel free to check out ourspecials, too.

 Do you have any great craft room ideas?
-Let us know in the comment section or tweet us at @UncleBobStorage.
+Let us know in the comment section or tweet us at @LifeStorage.

 Subscribe for Free Printables